 The monthly survey of manufacturers in New York State conducted by the Federal Reserve Bank of New York.

-Note: Survey responses were collected between September 3 and September 10.
+Survey responses were collected between March 3 and March 11.

 Tech help: nyrsf.webteam@ny.frb.org